 Origin and Production

-Historically, the use of sap in fragrances can be traced back to ancient civilizations, where it was valued for its aromatic properties and for its medicinal qualities.
-Cultures across the globe have harnessed the power of sap, utilizing it in rituals, incense, and perfumed oils.
+Historically, the use of sap in fragrances can be traced back to ancient civilizations, where it was known for aromatic properties and for its medicinal qualities.
+Cultures across the globe have harnessed the power of sap, utilizing it in rituals,incense, and perfumed oils.
 Today, perfumers continue to explore the aromatic potential of sap, integrating it into modern compositions that celebrate the beauty of the natural world.

 Chemistry and Scent Profile